TLDR: Skip to the Make Donation section

 In addition we actively collect, sort, and send clothes for refugees and migrants and raise funds for all victims of the war. — WORKIT team, Kyiv

 Imagine building a beautiful coworking space, investing into interior and business development, only to find your business under heavy shelling for no reason.
 Of course, these businesses need a lot of our support.

-If you are not sure about something, the link doesn’t work, or you’d like to join the list, please contact Igor on Telegram.
+If you are not sure about something, the link doesn’t work, or you’d like to join the list, don't hesitate to get in touch with Igor Dzhebyan, VP of the Ukraine Coworking Association on Telegram.

-This project is coordinated by both Coworking IDEA and the European Coworking Assembly but led by the team at the Ukrainian Coworking Association, so you can contact any of these organizations via their websites.
+This project is coordinated by both Coworking IDEA and the European Coworking Assembly but is led by the team at the Ukraine Coworking Association, so you can contact any of these organizations via their websites.

 Let’s unite for the sake of peace and the future and show the power of solidarity in action helping those free courageous people survive the dark times!